CloudCoinConsortium/CloudCoin/Merchant Tools/README.md

 # RECEIVING AND SENDING CLOUDCOINS PROGRAMMATICALLY

 There are many ways to send and receive CloudCoins including by email, downloading from web sites and Skywallet.
-We suggest using Skywallet Skywallet because Skywallet may be the easist to implent and most secure.
+We suggest using Skywallet because of its ability to show the sender and the receiver that money was sent and received.
+It is also simple to implent.
 Skywallet has has one drawback: it is pseudo anonymouse and RAIDA Administrators can see the account numbers and transactions of those account numbers.
 This is simular to the Blockchain.
-CloudCoin Wallet with CloudBank, on the otherhand, runs on your desktop or server.
-The CloudCoin Wallet provides 100% anonymous transactions but is less convenient.
 Unlike crypto, Skywallet transactions are not public.

 # Receiving CloudCoins via Skywallet
 You and your users will need to have a Skywallet account with debit card.
-You can get an account at: https://www.skywallet.cc/debit_card.html
+You can get an account at: https://www.skywallet.cc/debit_card.html Skywallet debit cards are scheduled to be included in the CloudCoin Wallet 4.0 due to be released August 24, 2020.

-The major components of receiving CloudCoins are:
+The major components of receiving CloudCoins via Skywallet are:

 1. Skywallet HTML widget
 2. The backend Action Page.
-3. The raida_go command line program that your backent action page can call.
+3. The raida_go command line program that your action page can call.

 ## 1. Skywallet HTML widget
-To learn about the HTML widget read: https://github.com/CloudCoinConsortium/POSJS/blob/master/sample/index.html This is the minimum HTML widget
+To learn about the HTML widget see: https://github.com/CloudCoinConsortium/POSJS/blob/master/sample/index.html

+Here is the minimum HTML needed for the widget:
 ```html
 <!DOCTYPE html>
 <html lang="en">
         <head>
                 <script src="https://cloudcoin.global/assets/posjs.min.v004.js" type="text/javascript"></script>
                 <script type="text/javascript">
                         var pos = new POSJS({
 				'timeout':'5000',
 				'action': 'https://yourdomain.com/your_action_page.php',